-Carbon monoxide connects to red blood cells, stealing oxygen from your body it requires to thrive.
-It combines with these cells nearly 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, robbing oxygen from your body it requires to live.
+It combines with these cells nearly 200 times more effortlessly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, instead of oxygen, then gets brought to the important organs via the bloodstream.
 Simply put, carbon monoxide deprives your body of oxygen.
-Organs require oxygen; without it, they begin to suffocate.
+Organs have to have oxygen; without it, they begin to suffocate.

-Your body requires a long time to eliminate carbon monoxide; however, it can be drawn in much more rapidly.
+It takes your body a long time to eliminate carbon monoxide; however, it can be taken in much more quickly.